Joint Transmit and Pinching Beamforming Optimization in Pinching Antenna-Assisted Symbiotic Radio Systems: Introduction

 \item[$\bullet$] For the LGD algorithm, we address the constraints by equivalently transforming the constrained optimization problem into a tractable form that can be directly solved using gradient descent.
-Specifically, the position matrix of PAs is reparameterized as non-negative offsets to satisfy the minimum spacing constraint, while the maximum transmit power and waveguide length constraints are handled via projection and normalization techniques.
+Specifically, we reparameterize the position matrix of PAs as non-negative offsets to satisfy the minimum spacing constraint, while the maximum transmit power and waveguide length constraints are handled via projection and normalization techniques.
 Conventional manual gradient derivation or symbolic differentiation often leads to expression swelling and computational inefficiency.
 In contrast, the proposed LGD framework leverages automatic differentiation and the Adam optimizer, allowing efficient updates of optimization variables modeled as learnable parameters updated by back-propagation.

-\item[$\bullet$] For the two-stage optimization-based approach, we develop a successive convex approximation and particle swarm optimization (SCA-PSO) algorithm.
+\item[$\bullet$] For the two-stage optimization-based approach, we utilize a successive convex approximation and particle swarm optimization (SCA-PSO) algorithm.
 The original joint optimization problem is decoupled into two subproblems.
-In the first stage, the subproblem with respect to the transmit beamforming matrix, which is inherently non-convex, is approximated via SCA by transforming the objective and constraint functions into concave forms, enabling efficient solution through convex optimization tools.
-In the second stage, the pinching beamforming design is addressed using a PSO-based algorithm, where each particle encodes a candidate PA deployment matrix, and its fitness is evaluated based on the resulting achievable sum rate. \end{itemize}
+In the first stage, we approximate the subproblem with respect to the transmit beamforming matrix, which is inherently non-convex, via SCA by transforming the objective and constraint functions into concave forms, enabling efficient solution through convex optimization tools.
+In the second stage, we address the pinching beamforming design using a PSO-based algorithm, where each particle encodes a candidate PA deployment matrix, and its fitness is evaluated based on the resulting achievable sum rate.

+\item[$\bullet$] Finally, numerical simulations are conducted to evaluate the effectiveness of the proposed framework and algorithms.
+The results demonstrate that: i) The proposed PASS-enabled SR system achieves significantly higher sum rates compared to conventional antenna-based SR schemes. ii) The proposed SCA-PSO algorithm improves performance by 17.1\% and 35.5\% over the low-complexity LGD and fixed-PA schemes, respectively, and approaches the performance of the element-wise optimization method. \end{itemize}